Reading KML | KML to MapInfo TAB

 FME is able to read KML datasets, including all of the spatial components, as well as items such as document properties, folders, and timestamp attributes.

-FME can also convert KML datasets into a variety of output formats.
+FME can also convert KML datasets into various output formats.
 The following simple translation of KML to MapInfo TAB can be applied to a number of formats other than MapInfo TAB.

 Video

 See how to read KML data (including documents, folders, timestamps, cameras, and network links) and convert it to MapInfo.
-This video was recorded with an older version of FME, so the interface will be different, but the concepts are the same.
+This video was recorded using an older version of FME, so the interface may differ, but the concepts remain the same.

 Step-by-step Instructions